Bamban: American colonial era

+The Bamban barricade during the People Power revolution

+Bamban played an important role during the People Power revolution because of its proximity to the Capital and to Philippine Military bases further north.
+In a tactically significant intervention during the revolution, 20,000 people blocked the Bamban Bridge on Feb.
+25 to prevent loyalist forces from the Army's 5th Infantry Division in Tarlac from getting through to Manila to reinforce the Marcos forces surrounding Camps Aguinaldo and Crame, in an event which came to be known as "the Bamban barricade."

+1991 eruption of Mount Pinatubo

 The 1991 eruption of Mount Pinatubo and the subsequent flow of lahar to the lowlands of Bamban forced residents to move out or to stay at the Dapdap Resettlement Area, which is on higher grounds.

+Contemporary history

-In 2022, a businesswoman Alice Guo was elected as mayor, which saw significant developments in town, alongside a then suspected fast-rising Philippine Offshore Gaming Operator (POGO) hub.
-However, in 2024, she was subjected to a Senate inquiry.
+In 2022, local businesswoman Alice Guo was elected mayor, which saw significant developments in town, alongside a then suspected fast-rising Philippine Offshore Gaming Operator (POGO) hub.
+However, in 2024, Guo was subjected to a Senate inquiry.
 She was suspended over suspected links to POGO related criminal activities and questions over her Filipino citizenship and was eventually dismissed from office by the Ombudsman.
-A court ruling in June 2025, concluded she is a Chinese citizen voiding her tenure as mayor.
+A court ruling in June 2025, concluded she is a Chinese citizen, thus voiding her entire tenure as mayor.

-As her vice mayor, Leonardo Anunciacion, and seven members of the Sangguniang Bayan were also suspended for three months on the same charges, Guo was replaced by Councilor Erano Timbang, who was the only member of the Sangguniang Bayan who voted to oppose the establishment of the POGO in Bamban.
+As Guo’s vice mayor, Leonardo Anunciacion, and seven members of the Sangguniang Bayan were also suspended for three months on the same charges, Guo was replaced by Councilor Erano Timbang, who was the only member of the Sangguniang Bayan who voted to oppose the establishment of the POGO in Bamban.
 An interim vice mayor and other municipal councilors were also installed.